Lake Kissimmee State Park

 - Three Scenic Lakes

-- The park is bordered by Lake Kissimmee, Lake Rosalie, and Tiger Lake, providing endless opportunities for water-based activities like fishing, boating, and wildlife observation.
+- The park borders Lake Kissimmee, Lake Rosalie, and Tiger Lake, creating outstanding opportunities for fishing, paddling, boating, and wildlife viewing.

 - Diverse Ecosystems

-- Includes pine flatwoods, oak hammocks, and freshwater marshes that are home to a wide variety of plants and animals.
+- Pine flatwoods, floodplain marshes, oak hammocks, and lakeshore habitat support a wide range of native plants and animals.

 - Cow Camp